W. P. Carey Conference

 Program details

 Finance for non-financial professionals is designed to introduce key financial concepts and applications to working professionals from a wide array of functional areas.
 Sound financial decision-making is critical to the success of an organization, yet many managers lack clear insight into how their decisions affect company performance and value.
+Expect to emerge with relevant connections, critical career skills, and new ways of thinking.

 Check out our tips for securing employer funding